Black Jack Tarr: Marvel NOW!

 Tarr has been promoted to the director of MI-6.
 After Leiko is murdered in London's Chinatown while on an undercover mission to infiltrate the triads, Tarr reunites with his old ally Shang-Chi, who has come to London to investigate his former lover's death.
 Although Tarr tells Shang of Leiko's darker change in demeanor, he lets him continue with his investigation.
 It is later revealed that Tarr and MI-6 are discretely monitoring Shang-Chi's activities.
 Tarr tips off Lin Sun to Shang-Chi's location when he and the Sons of the Tiger arrive in London to help their friend and the Daughters of the Dragon.
 After Midnight Sun's ritual with the Mao Shan Pai causes a citywide electrical interference, MI-6 tracks the energy source to White Dragon's estate outside London, where Tarr deduces Shang-Chi is.
 Tarr and his men storm the estate; the recently resurrected Leiko escapes while White Dragon's men are arrested.
 After explaining the situation to him, Shang-Chi takes up Tarr's offer for a drink.

 Shang-Chi and the Ten Rings

-After Shang-Chi assumes leadership of the Five Weapons Society and acquires the Ten Rings, Tarr dispatches Leiko and Reston to keep Shang-Chi preoccupied with a fake rescue mission while he and his men extract the Rings from their secure vault, as MI6 does not trust the Society with safeguarding the weapons.When MI6's and MI13's tampering causes the Ten Rings to summon an alien parasite called the Wyrm of Desolation, Shang-Chi reacquires the Rings to rescue them.
+After Shang-Chi assumes leadership of the Five Weapons Society and acquires the Ten Rings, Tarr dispatches Leiko and Reston to keep Shang-Chi preoccupied with a fake rescue mission while he and his men extract the Rings from their secure vault, as MI6 does not trust the Society with safeguarding the weapons.
+When MI6's and MI13's tampering causes the Ten Rings to summon an alien parasite called the Wyrm of Desolation, Shang-Chi reacquires the Rings to rescue them.
 Shang-Chi admonishes Tarr and his former friends for betraying him and leaves with the Ten Rings.

-Abilities

-Black Jack Tarr is an excellent hand-to-hand combat, and is experienced in using firearms.